About Twists Glass

 One thing that is noticeable in my art is the steady progression as my learning process evolved.
 This can be clearly seen with my one-of-one pieces.
 Usually, these pieces start with a “what if” idea, and are often sold without being exhibited.

 I am a regular visitor to the USA where I exhibit and educate through practical demonstrations and presentations of my experience within this magical world.
-I am a published author, and recently completed “My life in Glassmaking” biography.
+I am a published author, and 3 years into “My life in Glassmaking” biography.

 Recent News